kristoffer-tungland/DependencyInjection.SourceGenerator/README.md

 You can then inject `Func<IExampleService>` into your constructors as shown in the previous example.

 ## Method Registrations
 You can also register services using static methods.
-The method must be static, public or internal, and have a single parameter of type `IServiceProvider` or `IServiceCollection`.
+The method must be static, public or internal, and must have a single parameter of type `IServiceProvider` or `IServiceCollection`.

 ### Example with IServiceProvider
 ```csharp